FoA-game/Lower-Nuovartica/EP1/items.md

 ### LN 01 - Holographic Photo
-Apparently having suffered a severe impact, the holographic family portrait from a bygone era has become twisted and blurred.
+Apparently having suffered a severe impact, the family portrait from a bygone era has become twisted and blurred. <br>
 Within this fragmented holographic image, only the ghostly outlines of a family of five gathered around a birthday cake remain.
 Laughter and songs imbued with an unreachable warmth, seep through the image. <br>
 Where might those smiling faces in the image be now?

 ### LN 02 - Pain Reliever